-- Perform full depth asphalt patching as required in Exhibit 5, coordinating with the RCE. - Mill/surface plane 1.75 inches to remove the existing OGFC and overlay with 200 psy of SMA (9.5mm). - Traffic can run on the milled surface provided OGFC has been completely removed. - If placing traffic on the existing pavement following removal of existing OGFC but prior to SMA overlay, the riding surface shall be surface planed.
+- Perform full depth asphalt patching as required in Exhibit 5, coordinating with the RCE. - Mill/surface plane 1.75 inches to remove the existing OGFC and overlay with 200 psy of SMA (9.5mm). - If placing traffic on the existing pavement following removal of existing OGFC but prior to SMA overlay, the riding surface shall be surface planed.
 If traffic will not be placed on the existing pavement between removal of OGFC and SMA overlay, the OGFC may be removed by milling. - Drop-off restrictions still apply.
 Remove transition areas within 72 hours including safety wedges.